jklue/crisiscoverage/assets/streamcast-outline.md

 WHERE? [on `World` page]
 NARRATION
 >We begin our a brief overview of the site from the `World` page which gives several visualizations related to geographic crisis engagement.
-* The `Compared Crises` Tab provides a sankey diagram of all countries that were found in top-ten results for each of the crises. `FINDING #1 -->` We found that consistently interested countries include the US, UK, India, and Canada.
+* The `Compared Crises` Tab provides a sankey diagram of all countries that provided top-ten results for each of the crises assessed by amount of coverage emanating from a country. `FINDING #1 -->` We found that consistently interested countries include the US, UK, India, and Canada.
 Single crisis countries include Philippines, Ukraine, Malaysia, South Africa, and Kenya.
 Prominent countries like Australia, France and Italy are consistently interested, even when outside the top-ten -- see other Tabs for full results.
 * The `Map` Tab presents results by country, colored on a choropleth map according to level of response.
 It is useful to gauge general responses to a single crisis at a glance.
 * And, the `Bar Chart` Tab presents results by country provided as a horizontal bar chart according to level of response.
 It is useful to compare the level of response for a single crisis in absolute or numerical terms.